 Then and now

 The first classes commenced at Tyndale in 1985.
 Located in the town of Badhoevedorp (directly adjacent to Amsterdam and the Schipol international airport), Tyndale Seminary welcomed eight graduate students for its first set of modular classes.
 The seminary eventually purchased its current building and in 2005 built a dormitory that can hold 40 students.
-The building of the dormitory also coincided with the school’s move away from a modular course approach to having two semesters (fall and spring) with modular courses taught in January and early February.
+The building of the dormitory also coincided with the school’s move away from a modular course approach to having two semesters (fall and spring) with modular courses taught in January and June.

 Tyndale has developed two main degree programs, the Masters of Divinity and Master of Evangelical Theology.
 Both programs have been accredited by the European Evangelical Accrediting Association.
 In 2010-11, the Master of Evangelical Theology was accredited by the Nederlands-Vlaamse Accreditatierorganisatie (NVAO).
 The NVAO is the official governmental accreditation agency for the Netherlands and Flanders.
 In 2011-12, Tyndale also received formal recognition as a Dutch institution for higher learning.
-For the 2015-16 academic year, we had students from over 20 nations studying side-by-side within an intimate learning and discipleship environment.
-In its 30 years of service, Tyndale has welcomed students from over 75 nations.
+For the 2016-17 academic year, we had students from over 20 nations studying side-by-side within an intimate learning and discipleship environment.
+In its over 30 years of service, Tyndale has welcomed students from over 80 nations.